digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 When a channel is archived, it is removed from the user interface, but a copy exists on the server in case it is needed for audit reasons at a later stage.
 Because of this, the URL of a newly created channel cannot be the same URL name as an archived channel.

 In addition to this, when a channel is archived, by default the contents cannot be viewed, shared, or searched.
-If you want to be able to view or search the channel later, either:

-1. Ask your System Admin to set `ExperimentalViewArchivedChannels` to `true` in `config.json` to allow users to view, share, and search for content of channels that have been archived; or
-2. Leave the channel open, but post a message in the channel saying it’s considered archived: such as `# This channel is archived.`.
+If you want to be able to view or search the channel later, please contact the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).
+Alternatively, leave the channel open, but post a message in the channel saying it’s considered archived: such as `# This channel is archived.`.

 ### Unarchiving a channel